 This is one of the most problematic tenses in English.
 Basically, it is used when there is some connection between the past and the present.
 Something happened in the past and is relevant now or it started in the past and is still true now.
 Keep reading to learn more.

-We change the clocks at the end of October so we have a bit more light in the mornings but it gets dark very early.
-Sunset is between 4 and 5 o’clock.
-The weather starts to get colder and some days are windy or rainy.
-There is even a chance of snow and frost.
+November gets its name from the Latin word for nine as it used to be the ninth month of the year.
+After changing the clocks at the end of October, we have a bit more light in the mornings in November but it gets dark very early in the evening.
+Sunset is between 4 and 5 o’clock in the afternoon.
+The weather starts to get chilly and some days are windy or rainy.
+There is even a chance of snow and ice.
 The leaves turn brown and fall off the trees.
-Some animals, for example bats and hedgehogs, go to sleep for the winter.
+Some animals, for example, bats and hedgehogs, go into a deep sleep for the winter in order to save energy.
 This is called hibernation.

 We change the clocks at the end of October so we have more light in the mornings but it gets dark very early, between 4 and 5 o’clock.
 The weather starts to get colder and the leaves fall off the trees.
 Some animals, for example bats and hedgehogs, go to sleep for the winter.
 This is called hibernation.